velexi-research/VLXI-Cookiecutter-Research/README.md

 * automatic generation of HTML and pure code versions of Jupyter notebooks to facilitate review of both (1) research results and (2) implementation;

-* inclusion of [FastDS][fastds] (a wrapper CLI tool that combines Git and DVC commands) to simplify code and data version control and reduce errors that arise when Git and DVC are used separately;
+* Git and DVC integration to encourage code and data version control;

+* inclusion of [FastDS][fastds] to reduce common errors that arise when Git and DVC are used separately;

 * Python package and dependency management using [Poetry][python-poetry];